 It is important to undertake tax planning at the beginning of the financial year.
-This gives you enough time to invest in saving taxes and allows you to review tax saving options for the whole year.
-Delaying the tax planning process can cost you money in the long-run.
+This gives you enough time to review any saving options for the whole year.
+Delaying the process can cost you money in the long-run.

-Tax planning involves the analysis of a financial situation in a tax perspective.
-The main aim of developing a tax plan is to ensure tax efficiency and reducing tax liability.
-Some of the considerations of tax planning include planning of expenditures, timing of income, timing of purchases and the size of income.
-Tax planning strategies include saving for retirement or engagement in a tax gain-loss harvesting.
+Tax planning involves the analysis of a financial situation and what you need to pay.
+The main aim of developing a plan is to ensure efficiency and to reduce your liability.
+Some of the considerations of the planning process include planning of expenditures, timing of income, timing of purchases and the size of income.
+Planning strategies include saving for retirement or engagement in gain-loss harvesting.

 Business Tax Planning

-For effective business tax planning, a check list of business taxes and costs is required.
-This includes a list of business income taxes which is usually dependent on the legal formation of the business, the state and local income taxes of the business which depends on the location of the business where for example businesses located in urban areas pay higher taxes than those located in rural areas.
-Also depending on the type of business and its location, you require business permits and licenses which ensure that the business in legally operational to avoid legal interferences.
+For effective business taxation planning, a check list of business costs is required.
+This includes a list of business income which is usually dependent on the legal formation of the business and the state and local income taxes of the business which depends on the location of the business.
+Also depending on the type of business and its location, you require business permits and licenses which ensure that the business is legally operational to avoid legal interferences.
 The total business income is also considered fo self-employment taxes which are predetermined.
-Some essential factors in business tax planning include the following.

-Every business needs a personal tax accountant who can help in organising the businesses’ tax records in order to minimise the taxes.
-A business filled with taxable expenses is more likely to reduce profit considering that the most important thing for an operational business is to maximize profits.
-Poor tax records could lead a business to being denied deductions if the business gets audited.
+Every business needs a personal accountant who can help in organising the businesses’ records in order to minimise the amount they wil need to pay to HRC.
+Poor records could also lead a business to being denied deductions if the business gets audited.

-Changes in the taxation systems highly affects business tax planning.
+Changes in the taxation laws can affects business planning.
 New laws may include a lower flat corporate income tax rate where these lower rates are offset by the elimination of personal exemptions and higher standards of deductions.
 Small businesses get a higher benefit since they are not corporations and will be given a 20 percent cut on their business net income in addition to typical business deductions.